DavidJKTofan/Interactive-Google-Charts/README.md

 My name is David and I've just started to learn programming in general (mid-2019).
 Google Charts are free to use and I simply adapted some of the code found in the documentation.
 <br>
 <br>
-This is one of my first projects :) so please don't be too harsh on me.
+This is one of my first projects (just for fun) :) so please don't be too harsh on me.
 <br>
 <br>
 Want to get in touch?
 Write me on <a href="https://www.linkedin.com/in/davidtofan" target="_blank">LinkedIn</a>.